Nice Guy to Confident and PowerfulBY ABE

 OM has helped me detect people’s energy and send them in the direction they need to open up.
 I ask questions of clients in a way that reminds me of OMing.
 Heavy to light, light to heavy pressure.
 And I show them how to work with money, sex and power in a holistic way.

-I’m married again now, and she’s red-hot volcanic lava sort of passionate.
+I’m married again now, and she’s red-hot volcanic lava sort of intense.
 I don’t try to appease her or be nice to her.
-I ravish her.
+I meet her where she is.
 And it’s the most euphoric, amazing, electric experience for both of us.
 And at the end, there’s a deep sense of trust.
 We both feel held, deeply, in one another’s’ arms and energies.
 I cannot, cannot thank OM enough for unlocking this powerful part of me.